relaxo-player/TivySkip-extension/README.md

 >
 > Multiple streams cannot be adblocked at the same time yet.
 Multiple active browser windows may cause issue.

-#### Embedded iframe video quirks:
+#### Embedded iframe video may have issues:

+This extension works best on any page with a  `<video/>` tag and in a limited way for embedded `<iframe/>` live videos.

-- Adskipping unavailable
+- Adskipping unavailable inside iframes, only default blockout available.
+- Try right-click the video to "load just the target iframe" in it's own tab so extension can better detect and manipulate the true `<video/>`
-- Don't scroll the page much as the extension is taking screenshots of the visible page to do regular logo matching.
+- if you must use iframe, don't scroll the page away from video playing as the extension is taking screenshots of the visible page to do regular logo matching.
-- Right-click the page to load the target iframe in it's own tab to better detect and manipulate the true `<video/>`

 ## How it works
 <a id="how-it-works"></a>

-The extension auto discovers any longstanding broadcast logos in the feed and when it is gone that signals ads are playing and so the tab is muted and a black overlay applied for the duration of the adbreak (or ads are skipped).
-The logo mask rebuilds each page load, fully automatically, but you can also finely select the exact parts of the logo on screen to watch for using the viewfinder.
-When the logo is no longer detected that triggers the blackout overlay timer toggle automatically OR you can engage the timers manually via the keyboard shortcut (key A).
+1. The extension auto discovers broadcast logos in the live feed
+2. When the logo disappears for a few seconds we assume ads are playing
+3. The tab is then muted and an interactive blackout overlay applied to the video area for the duration of the adbreak
+4. Ads are skipped along if possible until logo returns and blackout/mute is reversed.

+For now the logo mask will auto rebuild on page load which requires about 20 seconds of actual content being played i.e. you should manually block the ad if ad is playing during start of stream (stored logos that solve this are coming soon).

+Once the logo is discovered nicely you can expect total handsfree adblocking.

+Some channels with small logos can produce false positive ad detections so you may need to open the extension to finely select the the logo manually at the start, then watch to make sure it is matching well (avg. above 50px).

+Under the hood the extension excels at managing countdown timers that will reverse a major action like mute or blackout, given the current or expected state of an adbreak.
+You can freely toggle each type of timer inside the dropdown whenever you like.

+There is a sleep timeout, a pause timeout, a mute timeout (for simply muting annoying parts of the show temporarily) and ofcourse adblockout timeout and respite from false positives for good measure.
+You can engage/toggle the blackout timer button instantly via the on page keyboard shortcut (key A).

 > [!NOTE]
 >